-It is studied alongside A-Level Mathematics and broadens and deepens the mathematics from the single A-Level course by studying extra topics beyond the scope of the single A-Level in mathematics.
+It is studied consecutively with A-level Mathematics, which is completed in year 12, and broadens and deepens the mathematics from the single A-level course by studying extra topics beyond the scope of the single A-level in mathematics.

 The applied modules include statistics and mechanics and may also include decision mathematics (depending on the students), a relatively new branch of mathematics that investigates many real life practical problems by studying algorithms, networks and linear programming.